I-am-Rudy/code-auditx/README.md

 ### Notes

-- Currently it has problems working with Linux file-path-system in linux is quite different.
+- Currently it has problems working with Linux because file/path system in linux is quite different.
-- I will try to make changes to make it run as smooth in Linux as it does on Windows.
+- I will try to make changes to make it run as smooth in Linux as it does on Windows :)

 ---------------------------------------------------